Contact address: Holečkova 837/16, Praha 5, 150 00, Czech Republic

 Obviously, we constantly explore and try all new possible sources of revenue – including Crowdfunding connected to specific covered subjects.
 Legal form – registered Institute even allows us to sell under clearly defined conditions some articles, analyzes or services.
 Earned money are back used to run the Institute.

 Yet the main source for support our business in the first years will be philanthropy – large and small donations.
 Everyone can contribute, we are grateful for any amount.
-See Donate.

 Your project has attracted me, how can I support you?